u1tnk/twitter-auth/README.markdown

 Installation
 ============

-You can include TwitterAuth as a gem in your project like so:
+You can include TwitterAuth as a gem in your Rails 2.3 project like so:

     config.gem 'twitter-auth', :lib => 'twitter_auth'

+For Rails 3 use:

+    gem "twitter-auth", :require => "twitter_auth/engine"

 Or you can install it as a traditional Rails plugin: